Tips To Make Your Theme Park Visits Fun For Everyone

 - To assist visitors who have difficulty waiting in line, a pass specifically for guests on the autism spectrum allows a group to bypass the standby line at popular attractions.
 The no-cost “Blue Hero Pass” is available at Guest Services inside the theme park.

 - Specially equipped spaces in the resort’s Annual Pass, First Aid and Baby Care facilities now serve as designated “quiet rooms” where guests who are on the autism spectrum and their families can take a break.
-Noise-cancelling headphones, weighted blankets, squishy toys and LEGO® building tables are some of the complimentary resources available.
+Noise-canceling headphones, weighted blankets, squishy toys, and LEGO® building tables are some of the complementary resources available.
 A similar space also is available within Guest Services at LEGOLAND Water Park.